Which place is cheaper, Lisbon or Shanghai?

 In the summer, Shanghai is a little warmer than Lisbon.
-Typically, the summer temperatures in Shanghai in July are around 28°C (83°F), and Lisbon is about 23°C (73°F).
+Typically, the summer temperatures in Shanghai in July average around 28°C (83°F), and Lisbon averages at about 23°C (73°F).

 In Lisbon, it's very sunny this time of the year.
 It's quite sunny in Shanghai.
 In the summer, Shanghai often gets less sunshine than Lisbon.
 Shanghai gets 232 hours of sunny skies this time of year, while Lisbon receives 352 hours of full sun.

 It rains a lot this time of the year in Shanghai.
 Shanghai usually gets more rain in July than Lisbon.
 Shanghai gets 128 mm (5 in) of rain, while Lisbon receives 5 mm (0.2 in) of rain this time of the year.

 The autumn attracts plenty of travelers to both Shanghai and Lisbon.
 Many travelers come to Shanghai for the city's sights and attractions, the shopping scene, and the natural beauty of the area.
 Furthermore, many visitors come to Lisbon in the autumn for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In October, Shanghai is generally around the same temperature as Lisbon.
 Daily temperatures in Shanghai average around 19°C (65°F), and Lisbon fluctuates around 19°C (66°F).

 People are often attracted to the plentiful sunshine in Lisbon this time of the year.
 Shanghai usually receives less sunshine than Lisbon during autumn.
 Shanghai gets 162 hours of sunny skies, while Lisbon receives 213 hours of full sun in the autumn.